Hornbill-Docs/esp-config/esp-config/automation/cloud-automation.md

 # Cloud Automation

-The Cloud Automation node can be invoked from the workflow designer and is used to call either iBridge automations, HP Operations Orchestration Flows. or Microsoft Orchestrator Runbooks
+The Cloud Automation node can be invoked from the workflow designer and is used to call either iBridge automations, HP Operations Orchestration Flows, or Microsoft Orchestrator Runbooks

 ## Adding the Cloud Automation Node

 1. From an existing Node within your workflow, place your mouse pointer over this node to expose the connection arrows.
 1. From a connection arrow, drag out a new connection line
-1. Release you left mouse button to display the Node Selection menu
+1. Release your left mouse button to display the Node Selection menu
 1. Select Cloud Automation

 :::info